|A 2nd Class Relic of St. Clelia Barbieri|

 through the power of the Host.

-A notable example of this supernatural recognition was exemplified in the life of Louise Lateau (d.
-1883) who, when the Host was brought into her presence during her weekly Passion Ecstasies, would immediately fall to her knees facing the priest who carried the Body of Christ.
-Louise performed this act of adoration although she was in an altered state and oblivious to her surroundings, and even when the Blessed Sacrament was concealed from view.
+A notable example of supernatural recognition was exemplified in the life of the stigmatized Belgian, Louise Lateau (d.
+1883), who would immediately fall to her knees facing the priest, if he carried the Host with him.
+Louise never failed to perform this act of adoration although she was usually in an altered state - with eyes closed - and oblivious to her surroundings, and even when the Blessed Sacrament was concealed from view.
+Incidentally, Louise was also one of those privileged souls reported to have survived on just the Eucharist alone.

-I could relay much, much more Eucharistic miracles in the lives of our Saints, Blesseds, and Servants of God... but the above is sufficient to confirm the divine and miraculous nature of the Blessed Sacrament.
-The Host is indeed the Bread of Life, spoken about so clearly in Sacred Scriptures... and rightfully, Jesus in the Eucharist, is cause for us to rejoice and celebrate - Hallelujah!
+There are many, many more facinating Eucharistic miracles in the lives of our Saints, Blesseds, and Servants of God... but the above should be more than sufficient to convey the divine and miraculous nature of the Blessed Sacrament.
+The Host is indeed the Bread of Life, spoken about so clearly in Sacred Scriptures... and rightfully, Jesus in the Eucharist, is cause for us to rejoice and celebrate not just on the Feast of Corpus Christi, but every time we participate at Mass - Hallelujah!

 not hunger: and he that believeth in me shall never thirst."